SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 1: Monitoring and Alert Rule.md

     `\SQLServer:Databases(tpcc)\Active Transactions`

-10. Open CloudShell( from Azure portal ) or navigate to https://shell.azure.com and select bash or Powershell, to send the below guest OS metric to Azure Monitor for the SQL Server.
+10. Open CloudShell( from Azure portal ) or navigate to https://shell.azure.com and select bash, to send the below guest OS metric to Azure Monitor for the SQL Server.

     <img src="images/1.jpg"/>

 11. Next, run the below command to add the collection of this counter that sends it to Azure Monitor using the Azure monitor data sink for SQL Server.
-Edit below command with your resource group name (ODL-monitor-XXXXX) and sql server virtual machine name (sqlSrv16-XXXXX).
+Edit below command with your resource group name **(ODL-monitor-XXXXX)** and sql server virtual machine name **(sqlSrv16-XXXXX)**.

     > Note: Review PublicConfig.json File: https://github.com/kayodeprinceMS/AzureMonitorHackathon/blob/master/Student/Resources/PublicConfig.json
     Relevant docs: https://docs.microsoft.com/en-us/azure/azure-monitor/platform/diagnostics-extension-windows-install